 Most details of the MESPOM thesis process are covered by the MESPOM Handbook, which should be consulted carefully.
+The thesis period for MESPOM is February to May of the second year, with a submission deadline in early June.
+All MESPOM students are required to submit a thesis proposal via email (to Tunde Szabolcs SzabolcsT@ceu.edu) in early December, regardless of their host institution.
 Students writing their thesis with CEU as the host institution should follow the MESPOM thesis regulations, available on the Moodle e-learning site under "MESP/MESPOM administrative documents".
 A template for the thesis can also be found there.
-Style and referencing should follow the standard departmental guidelines, as contained in the department's Departmental Style Guide.
+Style and referencing should follow the Chicago Manual of Style.
 Note: the failure and resubmission policy for MESP students (below) also applies for MESPOM students taking their thesis at CEU.